 If reasons number 1 or 2 above apply to you, you must permanently open chimney flue damper.
-You must install the damper clamp accessory (not provided).
+You must install the damper clamp accessory (provided).
 This will ensure vented operation (see Fig. 9).
 The damper clamp will keep damper open.
-Installation instructions are included with clamp accessory.